vanda/etc-docs/notebooks/ai-explorations/challenges/image/2-image-classification.md

 ### Complex

-Recording some particularly complex challenges a particalar cultural heritage object might present for solutions to this problem.
+Recording some particularly complex challenges a particular cultural heritage object might present for solutions to this problem.

 ## Projects